 How is COVID-19 treated?

-If you don’t have severe COVID-19, you can usually manage your symptoms at home, using self-care measures like:
+If you don’t have severe COVID-19, you can usually look after yourself at home.
+Self-care measures to treat symptoms include:

 - getting lots of rest

 - drinking lots of fluids to stay hydrated

 - opening a window to cool your room

 - taking simple painkillers – if you have a fever, headache or aches and pains

 - taking honey or asking a pharmacist for advice – if you have a cough